 Signing up and using Personal Capital is very easy.
 After you create your account, you will be asked to link various financial accounts.
 Then, you can start using their free personal finance software right away.
 It’s really that easy!

 I hope you enjoyed my Personal Capital review!
-Please let me know if you have any questions about their financial software.
+Please let me know if you have any questions about their money management tool.

 What do you use to manage your finances?